ept/invoicing/getting_started.md

 layout: default
 ---

-Start by installing the `invoicing` gem in the usual way:
+Start by installing the `invoicing` and `invoicing_generator` gems in the usual way:

 {% highlight bash %}
-sudo gem install invoicing
+sudo gem install invoicing invoicing_generator
 {% endhighlight %}

+(`invoicing_generator` is only needed for development; you don't need to install it on your production servers.)

 You can also clone the project with [Git](http://git-scm.com) by running: